-Governor Jerry Brown released his May Revise on May 11, 2017.
-This process is the final update to economic assumptions and revenue estimates prior to the required June approval and implementation of the 2017-2018 budget.
+Governor Jerry Brown released his May Revise on May 11, 2018 with a focus on economic stability and his commitment to boost the state's budget reserves.
+This process is the final update to economic assumptions and revenue estimates prior to the required June approval and implementation of the 2018-2019 budget.